vyca2017/content/content/tutorials/freecom/part-2.md

 ### Option 1: Wrap the Component with `graphql`

-The first options is to wrap the component using `graphql` which is a function that takes in a GraphQL query or mutation as well as a regular React component.
+The first option is to wrap the component using `graphql` which is a function that takes in a GraphQL query or mutation as well as a regular React component.
 The nice thing about this approach is that the response data of the query or mutation will automatically be available through the props of the component, so you don't have to implement any kind of callback to handle the response.

 This is generally what you want if a component is supposed to display the data that is received from a query.

-Let's see what the code would look like if we wanted our `Chat` component to query all the message from a specific conversation while also giving it the ability to perform a `createMessage` mutation:
+Let's see what the code would look like if we wanted our `Chat` component to query all the messages from a specific conversation while also giving it the ability to perform a `createMessage` mutation:

 ```js